 The Kitchen is the on-site restaurant and obvious has a wine list made up of Bernados wines, There is a Coffee shop (someone has to drive!) along with 12 Village shops selling all manner of artisan goodies.
 And of course, you can purchase a bottle or two (Dozen cases?) of the wine when you are done!

 This is the quintessential Urban Winery.
-The location leaves a lot to be desired, on a non-descript strip mall on the side of the road, it is however close to most places.
-The Bar area is nice and the team very friendly and as it is an active brewery they are happy to show you the winemaking process.
+The location leaves a lot to be desired, on a nondescript strip mall on the side of the road, it is however close to most places.
+The Bar area is nice and the team is very friendly and as it is an active brewery they are happy to show you the winemaking process.
 The Focus at Blue Door is the Wine!

 They really make some very good wines indeed.
 Whether you opt for the tasting or just hit the bar and get some guzzling done.
-The offer some particularly good reds and excellent Ice Cold Sangria.
+They offer some particularly good reds and excellent Ice Cold Sangria.
 There is no restaurant but they offer bar nibbles.